mhamroz/terraform-bootcamp/labs/lab1/README.md

 ## 3. How to use IOS-XE Terraform Provider

-To learn how to confiugra and interact with Terraform provider, you can use provider documentation on the Terraform Registry.
+To learn how to confiugr and interact with Terraform provider, you can use provider documentation on the Terraform Registry.

 To check documentation for Cisco IOS-XE Terraform Provider open following link in your webbrowser: